Codoho26/bookapp/README.md

 This is a service for managing books.

 ## Functionality
-This service, exposes Graphql APIs for manaing books.
+This service, exposes Graphql APIs for managing books.
 At the moment, only one hardcoded book with ID "f0249d34-945c-4b8d-9e68-6bafb6fae7e0" can be fetched.
 The complete CRUD functionality is coming soon.

 ## Project structure